ChisatoSozo/ai-code-helper/README.md

 ## Description

+SaraBot is an AI Tutor that can help assist your education.
-This project features a chat function for users to interact with an AI.
-Through AI21's API, user is able to ask questions and receive answers in real time.
+Through our intuitive chat design, users are able to ask questions to the AI and receive an answer promptly.
+Using a mobile first development, we were able to create a responsive application that users can be accessed through any devices.
+Utilizing AI21's API, we are able to establish a reliable and well trained AI Library.

 ## Technology